 Our governors and the head teacher work closely together to ensure that we use our funding to offer opportunities and experiences to support these children.
-Our named governor for Pupil Premium spending is Mrs Tupman and you are free to contact her at any time to discuss Pupil Premium.
+Our named governor for Pupil Premium spending is Mrs Rachel Ward and you are free to contact her at any time to discuss Pupil Premium.

 We spend our money wisely, ensuring that our most vulnerable pupils enjoy and access the rich and broad curriculum we offer.

-We have a small gap with the attendance of PP children and the work of the EWO team has diminished this difference.
+We have a small gap with the attendance of PP children and the work of the EWO team is supporting us to diminish this difference.
 Therefore we will continue with these efforts this year.

-Outcomes for disadvantaged children have improved significantly across all subjects and it is the quality first teaching which has accounted for this rather than rafts of intervention programmes.
+Outcomes for disadvantaged children have improved significantly across all subjects and it is the quality first teaching which has accounted for this.
 We have seen significant gains in parental engagement which, longer term, will impact further on standards of attainment and progress for vulnerable groups.
-However, EYFS parental engagement is poor and this is reflected in slightly lower PP outcomes.

-The strategic lead for PP spending is the head teacher.
-All staff know their PP children very well and each class has a data file which includes venn diagrams showing cross overs with PP/EAL/SEND.
+The strategic lead for PP spending is Miss Danielle Tallant together with the head teacher.
+All staff know their PP children very well and each class has a data file which includes Venn diagrams showing cross overs with PP/EAL/SEND.

 Click here to see how we spent our Pupil Premium money in 2015-2016